Grace Akallo: Education

 Akallo's education has always been very important to her.
 She attended St. Mary's College, a Catholic boarding school in Aboke, Uganda, for high school.
 Her education there was interrupted, however, when she was abducted by the LRA and forced to fight as a child soldier.
-After escaping from the army seven months later, Akallo returned to St. Mary's College in order to complete her high-school education.
-After graduating high school, she began her college education at the Uganda Christian University (UCU) in Mukono, Uganda.
+After escaping from the army seven months later, Akallo returned to St. Mary's College in order to complete her high-school education, and on graduating, she began her college education at the Uganda Christian University (UCU) in Mukono, Uganda.
 At UCU, she met students attending Gordon College in Wenham, Massachusetts who were there on a student exchange program.
 She applied and received a scholarship to finish her undergraduate degree at Gordon College.
 There, Akallo majored in Communications with a desire to continue studying international relations and conflict resolution.
 She graduated Gordon College in 2007 before starting grad school at Clark University in Worcester, Massachusetts in 2008.
 Akallo received her master's degree in International Development and Social Change from Clark University.